hugsy/gef/docs/config.md

 $ curl -s -L https://github.com/hugsy/gef/raw/master/gef.sh | sh
 ```

-### Optional dependancies
+### Optional dependencies

-A few commands were added to `GEF` to extend its possibilities.
+A few commands were added to `GEF` to extend its capabilities.
 It is
 highly recommended to install the following modules (but not required):

 - [`capstone`](https://github.com/aquynh/capstone) - disassembly engine